All cultures, races, abilities, religions, sexual orientations, and gender identities are welcome at Boys & Girls Aid.

 - Commitment to your professional development with continued training in Trauma-Informed Care, attachment and other evidence-based practices.

-- Must possess a valid driver's license from state of residence (Oregon or Washington), personal automobile liability insurance, reliable personal transportation, and pass a DMV driving record check.
+- Must possess a valid driver's license from state of residence (Oregon or Washington), personal automobile liability insurance, and pass a DMV driving record check.

 - Must be able to provide proof of full Covid-19 Vaccination, may be granted religious or medical exemption with proper documentation.